Check Your CIBIL Score & Get Free Credit Report Online Instantly Check Now

 A credit score is a snapshot of your credit health and profile, represented in a 3-digit format.

-Before going through the differences in the score ranges and interpretation of Experian vs CIBIL scores, having a basic introduction to both metrics is a must.
+Before understanding the differences between Experian credit score vs CIBIL score, having a basic introduction to both metrics is essential.

 The CIBIL score is generated by TransUnion CIBIL Limited, which is one of the most widely recognised credit bureaus in India.
 It got its license as a credit information company from the RBI under the Credit Information Companies (Regulation) Act of 2005.